 Lemon drizzle traybake

 Lemon drizzle is a crowd-pleaser, and serving it up as a traybake is ideal for large groups of people.
 The key to a good drizzle cake is to get the right ratio of tart juice to sugar and to pour it over the cake while it is still warm.
 You can help it along by poking holes in the top with a cocktail stick when it comes out of the oven.
+You might find lemon drizzles take a little trial and error to get just right because the amount of desired zest can vary so much from person to person, so if you find a cake too lemony or too weak just make a note of it for next time.

 Lemon drizzle traybake recipe